Symptoms Of Cancer in Dogs

 • Cancer can develop in dogs of all ages.
 It is more common in older dogs.

-• There is no one breed of dog that is most prone to cancer.
+• No one breed of dog is most prone to cancer.

-• Sometimes blood tests can identify certain cancers.
-However, there is no blood test that can be performed to screen for all cancer types.
+• Sometimes, blood tests can identify certain cancers.
+However, there is no blood test at this time that can screen for all cancer types.

 When we veterinarians talk about symptoms of cancer in dogs, we often call them signs of cancer, instead.
-That’s because symptoms are medical issues that are experienced by a person.1
+That’s because symptoms are medical issues that a person experiences.1

-• A symptom is a manifestation of disease apparent to the patient himself.
-But dogs can’t report their own symptoms to us, so in veterinary medicine we don’t use the word symptoms.
+• A symptom is a manifestation of a disease apparent to the patient himself.
+But dogs can’t report their own symptoms to us, so in veterinary medicine, we don’t use the word symptoms.

 • A sign is a manifestation of a disease that the veterinarian perceives, so your veterinarian may discuss the “signs” your dog displays.

-Understanding why your veterinarian discusses signs, not symptoms, is helpful and a reminder of how challenging the assessment of dogs with cancer can be in comparison to people.
+Understanding why your veterinarian discusses signs, not symptoms, is helpful and a reminder of how challenging the assessment of dogs with cancer can be compared to people.
 Our patients do not speak.
-They cannot offer their assessment of what is wrong, such as being able to say, “it hurts here.”
+They cannot offer their assessment of what is wrong, such as being able to say, “It hurts here.”

 That’s why we veterinarians have to rely on other methods of diagnosis.
 We rely on our examination, clinical observations, and collecting a detailed history of your dog from you.